soficis/Slowverb/README.md

 | **Echo**      | 0% – 100%        | Add a repeating echo effect.                     |
 | **EQ Warmth** | 0% – 100%        | Boost low frequencies for a warmer, lo-fi sound. |

+### ✨ High-Quality (HQ) Audio Engine

+Slowverb now defaults to high-quality processing for all presets:

+- **HQ Slowed (SoundTouch)**: Uses the industry-standard SoundTouch algorithm for time-stretching.
+This prevents the "phasing" or "metallic" artifacts common in basic slowdowns, resulting in a cleaner, more natural sound even at extreme speeds.
+- **HQ Reverb (Tone)**: Utilizes an advanced reverb engine with configurable room scale, damping, and stereo width.
+It provides a much denser and more immersive atmosphere than standard algorithmic reverbs.
+- **HQ Enabled by Default**: All built-in presets have been re-tuned to leverage these HQ features for the best possible audio experience.

 ### 📊 Waveform Display

 The waveform panel shows a visual representation of your audio file.
 You can click anywhere on the waveform to seek to that position in the track.